yaznat/jflow-deprecated/README.md

 # JFlow
+**Note:** This library is deprecated.
+A new version is currently in development, featuring the same Java UI but a completely redesigned backend that uses JNI calls to native code, enabling GPU acceleration.

 **JFlow** is a memory-efficient deep learning library written in Java, designed for both educational use and real-world machine learning applications.
 It provides low-level control over model training and supports limited hardware.